kyma-project/kyma/docs/kyma/docs/017-details-local-installation.md

 >**NOTE:** As the Azure credentials are converted to a Kubernetes Secret, make sure the exported values are base64-encoded.

-## Create installer custom resource
+## The create-cr.sh script

-`installation/scripts/create-cr.sh` script prepares Installer Custom Resource from `installation/resources/installer-cr.yaml.tpl` template.
-In local installation scenario default Installer Custom Resource will be used. `kyma-installer` already contains local Kyma resources bundled, thus `url` is ignored by Installer component.
+The `installation/scripts/create-cr.sh` script prepares the `installation` Custom Resource from the `installation/resources/installer-cr.yaml.tpl` template.
+The local installation scenario uses the default `installation` Custom Resource.
+Kyma-Installer already contains local Kyma resources bundled, thus `url` is ignored by the Installer component.

->**NOTE:** For Installer Custom Resource details refer to the `docs/kyma/docs/040-cr-installation.md` file.
+>**NOTE:** For the `installation` Custom Resource details, refer to the `docs/kyma/docs/040-cr-installation.md` file.

-## Kyma-Installer deployment
+## The installer.sh script

-The `installation/scripts/installer.sh` script creates the default RBAC Role, installs [Tiller] (https://docs.helm.sh/), and deploys the Kyma-Installer component.
+The `installation/scripts/installer.sh` script creates the default RBAC Role, installs [Tiller](https://docs.helm.sh/), and deploys the Kyma-Installer component.

->**NOTE:** For Kyma-Installer deployment details refer to the `installation/resources/installer.yaml` file.
+>**NOTE:** For Kyma-Installer deployment details, refer to the `installation/resources/installer.yaml` file.

-The script applies the Installer Custom Resource and marks it with the `action=install` Label, which triggers the Kyma installation.
+The script applies the `installation` Custom Resource and marks it with the `action=install` label, which triggers the Kyma installation.

->**NOTE:** Kyma installation runs in background.
+>**NOTE:** Kyma installation runs in the background.
 Execute `./installation/scripts/is-installed.sh` to follow the installation process.